 - (c) The residency classification of students for admission and tuition assessment is determined on the basis of information given on the admission application and other credentials.
 Students who desire to change their assigned residency status must file a petition according to the procedures and within the time limits set forth in the regulations governing residency.
-(See §§ 3-901 to 3-904.) - (d) Students enrolled in the Veterinary Medicine Professional Program are assessed a single tuition rate for each of the four years of the professional curriculum; tuition is not prorated over the traditional four ranges since the professional curriculum requires a full course of study each term. - (e) Students enrolled in the Law Professional Program (JD or LLM degrees) are assessed a single tuition rate for each of the three years of the professional curriculum; tuition is not prorated over the traditional four ranges since the professional curriculum requires a full course of study each term. - (f) The University Board of Trustees determines tuition rates; current rates may be found in the Office of the Registrar Tuition & Fee Rates (http://registrar.illinois.edu/tuition-fee-rates).
+(See §§ 3-901 to 3-904.) - (d) Students enrolled in the Veterinary Medicine Professional Program are assessed a single tuition rate for each of the four years of the professional curriculum; tuition is not prorated over the traditional four ranges since the professional curriculum requires a full course of study each term. - (e) Students enrolled in the Law Professional Program (JD or LLM degrees) are assessed a single tuition rate for each of the three years of the professional curriculum; tuition is not prorated over the traditional four ranges since the professional curriculum requires a full course of study each term. - (f) Students enrolled in the Doctor of Medicine (MD) program are assessed a single tuition rate for each of the four years of the professional curriculum; tuition is not prorated over the traditional four ranges since the professional curriculum requires a full course of study each term. - (g) The university Board of Trustees determines tuition rates; current rates may be found in the Office of the Registrar Tuition and Fee Rates (http://registrar.illinois.edu/tuition-feerates).
 Information regarding waivers is given in § 3-503.
 Students with questions about tuition may call the Record Service Center at (217) 333-6565 for clarification.

-§ 3-502 Tuition Assessment-University Employees
+§ 3-502 Tuition Assessment - University Employees